QUEEN CITY AND OTHER DIMENSIONS

 “You’re being provocative, dear heart.”
 V had already arrived at an acerbic edge by the time she got to “dear heart.”
 She hated questions that led to self-incrimination.
 “Sometimes you beg the question, Lily.
 No one gives a shit about me.
 I have nothing.
 I am nobody.
 Just a buttload of unfulfilled dreams.”

 “Boo-hoo.
 Give me a break!
-You’re being silly, V, and you don’t believe a single word of it.
+You’re being silly and you don’t believe a single word of it.
 By this time tomorrow today’s anxiety will have morphed into your usual arrogance of genius.”

 "I would not have used the words 'arrogance' and 'usual' in the same sentence," V pouted.

 “People love you, Sweetie.
 You host the Ladies’ Grecian Culture Study Group once a month, Friends of Erotic Artifacts bimonthly, and you’re a Capitol Hill fixture, a celebrity.
-Everybody loves you.
 You are the woman around whom the world revolves.”

 “Really?
 Do you really think so?”

 “There might be a few who wouldn’t agree with the revolving world stuff."